 The guidelines and expectations for using SDoJ technology will be communicated annually.
 These guidelines request a parent and student signature.
-Students may be allowed to utilize personal electronic devices for educational purposes only, and only if directed to do so by the classroom teacher.
+Students may be allowed to utilize personal electronic devices for educational purposes only, and is prohibited unless only if directed to do so by the classroom teacher.